Jaishnav30/oaqjp-final-project-emb-ai/README.md

 This is my final project for the Coursera course:
-**"Developing AI Applications with Python and Flask" by IBM**
+**"Developing AI Applications with Python and Flask" by IBM** link to the course: [Developing AI Applications with Python and Flask](https://www.coursera.org/learn/python-project-for-ai-application-development/)

 ## 📌 Project Summary
 A Flask-based web app that takes a sentence as input and returns emotion scores for: